gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ### 1.1.
 Reference Ranges, Weights, and Translations

-A quiz’s material contains, in part, Scripture references and associated verse content from a set of Bible translations (or simply “bibles”). _Translations must be word-for-word or thought-for-thought translations; paraphrased publications are not translations._ Any verse that does not exist as standard, non-footnote content across all included translations is excluded from the material.
+A quiz’s material contains, in part, Scripture references and associated verse content from a set of Bible translations (or simply “bibles”). _Translations must be word-for-word or thought-for-thought translations; paraphrased publications are not translations._ Any verse where no portion thereof is included as standard inline, unbracketed, non-footnote content in any included translations is excluded from the material.
+Included verses will contain all inline content from their source translation, including content in parentheses or brackets, except for bracketed content with spans that begin or end mid-verse and continue unbroken into an excluded verse.

 Materials may separate the Scripture references and associated verse content into multiple sets, each with a reference range.
 For example, “Romans 1-4; James” is a single reference range.
 These reference ranges may have different weights, noted as positive integers, representing the probability of verse content selection from each range in quizzes.
 For example, “Romans 1-4; James (1) Romans 5-8 (3)” contains 2 ranges, the first with a 25% probability of selection and the second with a 75% probability of selection.
 Including all ranges, weights, and translations results in a complete material description.
 For example, “Romans 1-4; James (1) Romans 5-8 (3) ESV NASB NIV” is a material description.